 When the system was deployed, the operation and maintenance phase revealed several unexpected threats.
-The most serious was that systems were repeatedly misconfigured to allow sensitive data to be sent across the Internet in the clear.
-The implementation made use of cryptographic software very difficult.
+The most serious was that systems were repeatedly misconfigured to allow sensitive data to be sent across the Internet in the clear, because the implementation made using cryptographic software very difficult.
 Once this problem had been remedied, the company discovered that several "trusted" hosts (those allowed to log in without authentication) were physically outside the control of the company.
 This violated policy, but for commercial reasons the company needed to continue to use these hosts.
 The policy element that designated these systems as "trusted" was modified.
 Finally, the company detected proprietary material being sent to a competitor over electronic mail.
 This added a threat that the company had earlier discounted.
 The company did not realize that it needed to worry about insider attacks.

 Feedback from operation is critical.
 Whether or not a program is tested or proved to be secure, operational environments always introduce unexpected problems or difficulties.
 If the assurance (specification, design, implementation, and testing/proof) phase is done properly, the extra problems and difficulties are minimal.
 The analysts can handle them, usually easily and quickly.
 If the assurance phase has been omitted or done poorly, the problems may require a complete reevaluation of the system.
-The tools used for the feedback include auditing, in which the operation of the system is recorded and analyzed so that the analyst can determine what the problems are.
+If the assurance did not take into account the humans using or administering the system, they may find its operation too complex or cumbersome and will develop ways to circumvent the security controls.
+The tools used for the operational feedback include auditing, in which the operation of the system is recorded and analyzed so that the analyst can determine what the problems are.